strimzi/proposals/000-mm2-connector-offsets-support.md

   ```
   The operator will leave the `strimzi.io/connector-offsets=list` annotation and the `strimzi.io/mirrormaker-connector` annotation on the KafkaMirrorMaker2 resource until either the list operation succeeds, or the user removes the annotations.
   This means the operator will retry the list on every reconciliation, allowing the condition to remain present for the user to see.
+* If only one of the `strimzi.io/connector-offsets` and `strimzi.io/mirrormaker-connector` annotations is present on the KafkaMirrorMaker2 the operator will leave the annotation on the resource and update the KafkaMirrorMaker2 CR status to include a warning message similar to if `listOffsets` is missing.

 ### Altering offsets

 To alter offsets the user will annotate the KafkaMirrorMaker2 resource with the new annotation `strimzi.io/connector-offsets` set to `alter`, and the `strimzi.io/mirrormaker-connector` annotation.
-After the annotations are added, on the next reconciliation the operator will call the PATCH /connectors/{connector}/offsets endpoint to alter the offsets for the connector.
+After the annotations are added, on the next reconciliation the operator will call the PATCH /connectors/{connector}/offsets endpoint to alter the offsets for the connector(s).

+Since the operator reconciles connectors one-by-one, after each patch operation the operator will update the `strimzi.io/mirrormaker-connector` annotation to remove the connector it has just altered offsets for.
-Once the patch is complete the operator will then remove the annotations from the KafkaMirrorMaker2 CR.
+Once all patch operations are complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.
+This will make it easier to recover from errors.

 The operator will read in the entry called `<CONNECTOR_NAME>.json` from the ConfigMap.
 The entry name matches the entry name used in the list operation, so that a user can list offsets, then edit the ConfigMap the operator created, then request the offsets to be altered using that same ConfigMap.